craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Alchemy/Alchemy Processes & Products.md

 #### Fleshmould
 > A pinkish tan pound of flesh and skin.
 It looks ready to become... something.

-...
+Once per day, for 8 hours, the Fleshmould mimics a living creature of your choice that you can see.
+The Fleshmould's mimicry will be discovered on a successful DC 12 Insight or Perception Check.

 **Ingredients**;
 - XXX

 #### Polyphorma
 > A violently pink oil that shimmers and glows with potential.
-Images of all manner of creatures seem to form in the sparkles.
+Images of dozens of creatures seem to form in the sparkles.

-...
+Upon ingestion, you cast *polymorph* on yourself.

 **Ingredients**;
 - XXX

 #### Spell Sieve
->
+> A

 ...